 Plan

-“If you fail to plan, you are planning to fail,” Benjamin Franklin famously said, and that’s certainly true for health and safety.
+Planning is critical for the effective management of health and safety at work.
+“If you fail to plan, you are planning to fail,” Benjamin Franklin famously said, and that is certainly true for health and safety.

 - What is the risk profile of the organisation and is it documented?